NikitaRTN/SkHttp-Rework/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## The source code

-If you encounter any issues or have questions, please open an issue on the [GitHub Issues](https://github.com/NikitaRTN/SkHttp/issues) page.
+If you want to change the code or view its contents, go to [GitHub Code](https://github.com/NikitaRTN/SkHttp/) page.

 ## Changelog